When and how to appoint a representative in the UK and HMRC approval.

 If you need to appoint a representative you’ll be asked to nominate one during the online registration process.
 However you may be able to start the approval process before starting your registration.

-It’s a criminal offence if you don’t provide security or appoint a representative when you’re required to do so.
-This could also lead to HM Revenue and Customs (HMRC) revoking your Remote Operating Licence.
+It’s a criminal offence if you do not provide security or appoint a representative when you’re required to do so.
+This could also lead to HMRC revoking your Remote Operating Licence.

 Your options for a representative